slowernews/wisdom-tldr/README.md

 > *'There are no bad teams, only bad leaders.'*

-People want power because they want autonomy.
+People want leadership because they want autonomy and influence.

 > *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*